danielrammer/danielrammer.github.io/_aboutme.md

 From 2018 until the end of 2025 I was working at the Futurelab in a series of developer and leadership roles.
 As Lead Developer and Researcher, I worked on national and international projects, led software architecture and development for an educational initiative, and contributed to R&D in human–machine collaboration, swarm robotics, robotics, and extended reality.
 My responsibilities also included project conception, hardware planning, and close collaboration with partners from research, the arts, science, and industry.
 I delivered workshops, presentations, and demonstrations, including at the annual Ars Electronica Festival.

-Across these experiences, I have built a reputation for technical leadership, interdisciplinary thinking, and the ability to drive unconventional, high-impact projects from concept to completion.
+Across these experiences, I have built a reputation for technical leadership, interdisciplinary thinking, and the ability to drive unconventional projects from concept to completion.

 <!--
 ## Education